Metabolic Flexibility > 24/7 KetosisAug 22, 2019

 - If you’re trying to treat a specific disease state (i.e., epilepsy, Alzheimer’s, cancer, severe insulin resistance, etc.).

-- If you personally feel and perform better in all areas of your life by sticking to a strict, standard keto diet 24/7.
+- If you personally feel and perform better in all areas of your life by sticking to a strict keto diet 24/7.

-For most of us, especially those seeking weight loss and body composition improvements, following a standard keto diet forever may not be the best goal to shoot for.
+For most of us, especially those seeking fat loss or body composition improvements while optimizing brain function and overall general health, following a strict keto diet forever may not be the best goal to shoot for.